 - Include the representative’s signature and organization letterhead

 - Add testimonies that prove the grant applicant’s suitability for the project/relationship

 - Cite specific successes, metrics, goals, and objectives

 - Name specific resources or people involved in the project

-To save time, you can draft a letter of support for the signer.
+To save time, you can draft a letter for the signer.
 Or, give them bullet points to start with.
 No one likes staring at a blank page!
 There are plenty of great examples on the internet if you search for “sample letter of support,” or something similar.